astrolabsoftware/fink-science/fink_science/image_classification/README.md

 # Procedure

 The image classification perform in three steps :
-* Filter images that are noised and/or corrupted (corrupted image contains Nan based on python definition of Nan
+* Filter images that are noised and/or corrupted (corrupted image contains Nan based on python definition of Nan)

-* All images that are not noised and not corrupted are binarize with a threshold computed by triangle_thershold method then binary image which contains only small region are categorize as star else they go to the third step
+* All images that are not noised and not corrupted are binarize with a threshold computed by triangle_thershold method from scikit_image library then binary image which contains only small region are categorize as star else they go to the third step

 * Final step use chan_vese algorithm to segment images and produce again a binary image.